permafuture/permafuture/works.md

 layout: page
 ---

-Most of the things I build can't be viewed through your computer, but some can.
-Here is a sampling:
+Most of the things I build can't be viewed through your computer.
+Here are some that can:

 _____